State of health: Parameters

 In addition, the designer of the battery management system defines an arbitrary weight for each of the parameter's contribution to the SoH value.
 The definition of how SoH is evaluated can be a trade secret.

-SOH threshold
+SoH threshold

 As stated before, the method by which the battery management system evaluates the SoH of a battery is arbitrary.
 Similarly, the SoH threshold below which an application deems a particular battery unsuitable is also arbitrary; a given application may accept a battery with a SoH of 50% and above, while a more critical application may only accept batteries with a SoH of 90% and above.

+In general, the first usage of batteries is limited to the SoH values of ~70-80% for electric vehicles and electronic equipment.
 Typically this relates to instantaneous drops in the supplied voltage, and subsequent inability for the connected power electronics to operate normally.